 2. Think before you buy

 Think twice before impulse-buying one of those “just one more” items while lining up at the checkout.
 Responsible spending means carefully considering all of your purchases.
-Read reviews, check competitor prices, and search for the best deals before you decide to buy something new.
+Read reviews, double check for competitor prices, and search for the best deals before you decide to buy something new.

 3. Discuss your budget with your family